 Treating abdominal pain requires skilled, experienced, and knowledgeable physicians who understand the intricacies of abdominal pain along with the best methods available to treat it.
 After identifying the cause through diagnostic tools such as X-ray, CT scans, or MRI, for example, the underlying cause of pain must be addressed.
 This can range from inflammation, scar tissue, or lifestyle.

 Fortunately, there are options to treat or block the pain signal from such types of pain.
-If you or a loved one is experiencing chronic or nagging abdominal pain which is impacting the quality of your life, please call Metro Denver Sport, Spine, and Pain Management for evaluation and treatment options.
+If you or a loved one is experiencing chronic or nagging abdominal pain which is impacting the quality of your life, please call Metro Denver Sport, Spine, and Pain Management (MD Pain) for evaluation and treatment options.

 Frequently Asked Questions